Agungvpzz/Survival-Analysis/README.md

    ![Churn Distribution Across Tenure Periods under Different Conditions](https://github.com/user-attachments/assets/0c741266-d483-463c-bc1d-62b3f2380212)
 </div>

+- The bar charts clearly illustrate how churn composition varies across customer tenure for each contract type.
+- For `Month-to-month` contracts, the majority of churn occurs within the first year—particularly in the first month.
+Churn then drops sharply until month six, followed by a steady decline.
+Very few customers remain active beyond five years.
+- The `One-year` contract displays a relatively uniform distribution of churn across tenure, suggesting consistent retention dynamics throughout the contract period.
+- The `Two-year` contract displays a higher proportion of long-term customers, many of whom have remained active for over five years.
+This suggests strong loyalty among existing subscribers.
+However, the lower presence of newer users on this contract type may indicate a shift in preference toward more flexible, short-term plans—potentially challenging future retention

 ### E. Association Between Categorical Features and Churn using χ² tests
 <div align=center>